Autumn Cottonwoods with Horses and Riders

 Arroyo Hondo Neighborhood

 Arroyo Hondo sits in a little narrow valley that flows east and west.
 It if below the rim upon which sits the famous village of Arroyo Seco.
 To the east of the Arroyo Hondo is the Taos Ski area but even with all this close proximity it is isolated.
 Long scraggly cottonwoods, willows and abandoned vehicles amongst the adobe homes and the church make it feel isolated but still in its own charming way.
+Painted on 11 inch by 14 inch panel.

 Chapel at Canoncito, Apache Canyon, NM

 The adobe family chapel at Apache Canyon is named Nuestra Senora de la Luz and its closeness to Santa Fe off I-25 and its attractive design and structure make it a common subject.
 Distinctive red treatment and its red roof against the white adobe walls that have a fine film of orange reddish dust make it glow amongst the green hills and trees before it.
+A group of 5 families own and maintain this family adobe church.

 Church at Galesteo, NM